awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 The Dashboards login flow can take one of two forms:
 + **Service provider \(SP\) initiated**: You navigate to Dashboards \(for example, `https://my-domain.us-east-1.es.amazonaws.com/_dashboards`\), which redirects you to the login screen\.
 After you log in, the identity provider redirects you to Dashboards\.
-+ **Identity provider \(IdP\) initiated**: You navigate to your identity provider, log in, and choose Dashboards from an application directory\.
++ **Identity provider \(IdP\) initiated**: You navigate to your identity provider, log in, and choose OpenSearch Dashboards from an application directory\.

-OpenSearch Service provides two single sign\-on URLs, SP\-initiated and IdP\-initiated, but you only need the one that matches your desired Dashboards login flow\.
-If you want to configure both SP\- and IdP\-initiated authentication, you must do so through your identity provider\.
-For example, in Okta you can enable **Allow this app to request other SSO URLs** and add one or more IdP\-initiated SSO URLs\.
+OpenSearch Service provides two single sign\-on URLs, SP\-initiated and IdP\-initiated, but you only need the one that matches your desired OpenSearch Dashboards login flow\.

-Regardless of which authentication type you use, the goal is to log in through your identity provider and receive a SAML assertion that contains your username \(required\) and any [backend roles](fgac.md#fgac-concepts) \(optional, but recommended\)\.
+Regardless of which authentication type you use, the goal is to log in through your identity provider and receive a SAML assertion that contains your user name \(required\) and any [backend roles](fgac.md#fgac-concepts) \(optional, but recommended\)\.
 This information allows [fine\-grained access control](fgac.md) to assign permissions to SAML users\.
 In external identity providers, backend roles are typically called "roles" or "groups\."

 **Note**
-You can't change the SSO URL from its service\-provided value, so SAML authentication for Dashboards does not support proxy servers\.
+You can't change the SSO URL from its service\-provided value, so SAML authentication for OpenSearch Dashboards does not support proxy servers\.

 ## SAML authentication for domains running in a VPC<a name="saml-vpc"></a>

 SAML does not require direct communication between your identity provider and your service provider\.
 Therefore, even if your OpenSearch domain is hosted within a private VPC, you can still use SAML as long as your browser can communicate with both your OpenSearch cluster and your identity provider\.
 Your browser essentially acts as the intermediary between your identity provider and your service provider\.
 For a useful diagram that explains the SAML authentication flow, see the [Okta documentation](https://developer.okta.com/docs/concepts/saml/#planning-for-saml)\.

-## Enabling SAML authentication<a name="saml-enable"></a>
+## Enabling SAML authentication<a name="saml-enable-sp-or-idp"></a>

 You can only enable SAML authentication for OpenSearch Dashboards on existing domains, not during the creation of new ones\.
 Due to the size of the IdP metadata file, we highly recommend using the AWS console\.

 Domains only support one Dashboards authentication method at a time\.
 If you have [Amazon Cognito authentication for OpenSearch Dashboards](cognito-auth.md) enabled, you must disable it before you can enable SAML\.

+### Enable either SP\-initiated or IdP\-initiated authentication<a name="saml-enable"></a>

+These steps explain how to enable SAML authentication with SP\-initiated *or* IdP\-initiated authentication for OpenSearch Dashboards\.
+For the extra step required to enable both, see [Enable both SP\- and IdP\-initiated authentication](#saml-idp-with-sp)\.

-**To enable SAML authentication for Dashboards \(console\)**
+**To enable SAML authentication for Dashboards**

-1. Choose the domain, **Actions** and **Edit security configuration**\.
+1. In the OpenSearch Service console, select the domain, then choose **Actions** and **Edit security configuration**\.

 1. Select **Enable SAML authentication**\.